krateoplatformops/oasgen-provider/README.md

 ## Getting Started

-1. **Prepare OAS Definition:** Begin by creating or obtaining an OAS 3.0 specification that outlines the API and resources you intend to manage within Kubernetes.
+1. **Prepare OAS Definition:** Begin by creating or obtaining an OAS 3.0+ specification that outlines the API and resources you intend to manage within Kubernetes.
 For the purpose of this guide, our objective is to generate a controller and the Custom Resource Definition (CRD) needed to manage (observe, create, update, delete) a resource of type GitRepository on Azure DevOps.
 The initial step involves locating the OAS Specification file that describes the APIs for GitRepository resources.
-You can find the Git repository OAS V2 Specification [here](https://github.com/MicrosoftDocs/vsts-rest-api-specs/blob/master/specification/git/7.0/git.json).
-Please note that in this scenario, the specification is in version 2, whereas oasgen-provider necessitates OAS at version 3.0 .
-Refer to [the instructions](#how-to-converto-oas2-to-oas3) on how to convert OAS2 to OAS3.
-For your convenience, you can view the converted and corrected OAS3 specification for GitRepository at [this](https://github.com/krateoplatformops/azuredevops-oas3/blob/main/git/git-new.yaml) link.
+You can find the Git repository OAS 2 Specification [here](https://github.com/MicrosoftDocs/vsts-rest-api-specs/blob/master/specification/git/7.0/git.json).
+Please note that in this scenario, the specification is in version 2, whereas oasgen-provider necessitates OAS at version 3.0+.
+Refer to [the instructions](#how-to-converto-oas2-to-oas3) on how to convert OAS 2 to OAS 3.0+.
+For your convenience, you can view the converted and corrected OAS 3.0+ specification for GitRepository at [this](https://github.com/krateoplatformops/azuredevops-oas3/blob/main/git/git-new.yaml) link.

 2. **Run oasgen-provider:** Execute the `oasgen-provider`.
 You could install the provider on your cluster using Helm